kazumov/scrabble/README.md

-# scrabble
+# Scrabble

-A simple Shiny-based application for the word search
+A simple Shiny-based R application for the word search.
+A data source for the word search is `words.txt` file.
+A data source consists 466554 english words.